Sarafian/MiniNugetServer/README.md

 # Source structure

 Within [Source](Source) there is the a Visual Studio 2015 solution that is in effect an empty web application with reference to the [Nuget.Server](https://www.nuget.org/packages/NuGet.Server/) package.
-All files in the repository favor debuging and troubleshooting.
+All files in the repository favor debugging and troubleshooting.

 The docker file is self contained.
 That means it will install all necessary tools to build and publish the solution from within the container.